COVID-19 Protocols: Protect Your Mountain

 SKI SCHOOL (LESSONS & CAMPS)

-We intend to offer lessons with reduced class sizes.
-Advanced online reservations of at least 72 hours will be required.
+Ski School is operating lessons with reduced class sizes.
+Advance online reservations of at least 36 hours are being requested.
 All students must wear a mask except while actively skiing.

-All staff received mandatory training on all executive orders, county health orders, and A-Basin’s COVID-19 pandemic response plan.
+All staff received mandatory training on all executive orders, county health orders, and our COVID-19 response plan.

 Staff is required to adhere to all health and safety procedures including daily self-screening, physical distancing measures, PPE requirements, personal hygiene best practices, and cleaning and disinfection procedures.

 Employees will not be meeting in large groups.
-All training is done in small department-specific pods, adhering to social distancing.
+Training, whenever possible, is done in small department-specific pods, adhering to social distancing.